Bazror/hivemind/docs/native_ads/native_ads.md

 **Rejected**

-The ad has been rejected by a moderator.
-Notes will be left explaining the reason why.
-A moderator can also ask for modifications before approval.
+The ad has been rejected by a moderator during the review process and is back in the Draft (0) state.
+Notes may be left by a moderator explaining the reason why or requesting modifications.
+A user can resubmit the ad for review after posting an edited version of the post on the blockchainn.
+Note that only ads that are in the pre-approval (0-1) states can register successful edits.
+All other edits are ignored.

 ### Ad Payments

 Communities will have the choice to either collect all ad revenue or have it burnt.
-A setting will be availed in `community settings`.
+A setting will be availed in a community's `settings`.

 Once an ad is approved by moderators, valid payments can be made by sending tokens to a community account or burning tokens that are **no less** than the bid amount.